Christopher-Green424/websiteQAExample1/README.md

 ## Testing Information

-1. Testing on mobile devices is outside of the scope of this website, as it is.
-No need to spend time on that if you don't want to test it.
+### Testing on mobile devices is outside of the scope of this website, as it is.
+There's no need to spend time on that if you don't want to just see how it looks.

+1. Go to the website: [Millerton Lake Natural Photography Club](https://christopher-green424.github.io/websiteQAExample1/)
 2. Find a total of three bugs or enhancements that you have found while observing the website.
+3. List them in the issues section using the GitHub issue template, styling it however you like with markdown.
+4. Label the issues appropriately; either bug or enhancement and a priority level.
+Remember enhancements are always low priority.
+5. Assign the ticket to Chris.